-As a locally owned and operated trust company, Old Point Trust provides direct, "hands on", personalized service with a ”teamwork” approach for each trust under our administration.
+As a locally owned and operated company, Old Point Wealth Management provides hands-on, personalized service with a teamwork approach for each trust under our administration.

 A Trustee/Fiduciary's Responsibilities and/or Functions

 Be loyal to the trust and carry out the provisions of the trust document in a fair and impartial manner.

 Exercise prudent judgement in the management of the trust assets

 Perform the day-to-day administration of the trust